moneybutton/docs/docs/mb-invisible-money-button.md

 | onError            | function | () => {} |

-All of these attributes behave exactly the same as a regular [javascript Money Button](mb-javascript#amount-and-currency).
+All of these attributes behave exactly the same as a regular [javascript Money Button](./mb-javascript.md).
 A regular Money Button can also receive other configuration attributes like label or successMessage, but they are ignored because they do not have meaning for an Invisible Money Button.